 An immediate concern for most affected persons is being able to communicate with individuals with whom they have a primary relationship (e.g., spouse/partner, children, parents, other family members, close friends, clergy).
 Social support can play a strong role in recovery from trauma.
 Therefore, an important Psychological First Aid objective is to take practical steps to enable the person to make contact (in person, by phone, by email) with individuals for whom the person feels the greatest concern (e.g., a child or frail elderly parent from whom the person has been separated) or the greatest need to be with right now at that moment.

 If individuals are disconnected from their social support network, encourage them to make use of immediately available sources of social support (i.e., yourself, other relief workers, other affected persons), while being respectful of individual preferences.
 For example, it can help to offer adults reading materials (e.g., magazines, fact sheets) and discuss the material with them.
 When people are in close proximity to each other, ask them as a group if they have questions or requests with which you can help.
 These group discussions can help provide a starting point for further conversations and encourage social connectedness.

 Discuss Support-Seeking and Giving

-You can help survivors understand the value of social support, and how to be supportive to others.
+You can help survivors understand the value of social support and how to be supportive to others.
 For instance, you can share that experts recommend that connection with others is an important factor in recovery from a disaster.
-Let them know that there are differences between normal stress and traumatic stress, which can cause people to want to avoid traumatic memories, or feel flooded by the memories.
-Let them know that, following trauma, some people choose not to talk about traumatic experiences at all, or not until a later time when they feel secure enough re-visit the experience.
-And when a person feels comfortable talking, they may need to discuss the event on numerous occasions.
+Let them know that there are differences between normal stress and traumatic stress that can cause people to want to avoid traumatic memories or feel flooded by the memories.
+Let them know that, following trauma, some people choose not to talk about traumatic experiences at all or not until a later time when they feel secure enough re-visit the experience.
+And when a person feels comfortable talking, he/she may need to discuss the event on numerous occasions.
 Spending time with people one feels close to and accepted by, without having to talk, can feel good.

 When Support is Not Working: